Nil-Store/nil-store/metaspec.md

 The network autonomously maintains durability through a bounty system.

 1.  **Detection:** If DU availability drops below the resilience threshold (e.g., k+1), a `RepairNeeded` event is triggered.
+2.  **Commitment (Commit-Reveal Phase 1):** Repair nodes reconstruct the missing shards.
+They compute `Commitment = Hash(RepairSolution ∥ Nonce)` and submit this commitment on-chain with a refundable bond during the commitment window (`Δ_commit`).
-2.  **Execution:** Any node can reconstruct the missing shards **and MUST produce openings against the original DU KZG commitment** (no new commitment is accepted).
-The repair submission includes a Merkle proof to the DU’s original `C_root` plus KZG openings for the repaired shards.
+3.  **Reveal (Commit-Reveal Phase 2):** Nodes submit the `RepairSolution` and `Nonce` during the reveal window (`Δ_reveal`).
+The solution MUST include openings against the original DU KZG commitment (no new commitment accepted) and a Merkle proof to the DU’s original `C_root`.
-3.  **Resilience Bounty:** The first node to submit proof of correct regeneration claims the bounty (default: 5% of the remaining escrowed fee for that DU).
+4.  **Verification and Bounty:** The L1 chain verifies the solution.
+The Resilience Bounty (default: 5% of the remaining escrowed fee) is awarded to the earliest valid commitment.
+Bonds for valid solutions are refunded; others are burned.

 **Normative (Anti‑withholding):** When a repair for shard `j` is accepted, the SP originally assigned `j` incurs an immediate penalty on their bonded $STOR strictly greater than the repair bounty (Default: Penalty = 1.5 × Bounty), in addition to an automatic demerit.
 Repeated events within a sliding window escalate to further slashing unless the SP supplies signed RTT‑oracle transcripts proving inclusion in a whitelisted incident.
+**Normative (Anti‑withholding Slashing):** The penalty for failing to maintain a shard (triggering a repair) MUST be a significant fraction of the SP's bonded collateral for that specific DU (Default: 25% of the DU collateral), independent of the PoUD/PoDE slashing schedule.
 **Normative (Collocation Filter):** An identity is disqualified from claiming bounty on any shard it was previously assigned for `Δ_repair_cooldown` epochs (DAO‑tunable).
 Furthermore, any identity within the same /24 IPv4 (or /48 IPv6) OR the same ASN **for the same window** is likewise disqualified.
 Cooldown MUST be ≥ 2× mean repair time.
+    **Normative (RTT Profile Similarity):** The Collocation Filter MUST incorporate RTT profile data from the QoS Oracle (§4.2).
+If the RTT profiles of two SPs exhibit statistically significant similarity (defined by a governance-tunable correlation threshold) across diverse vantage points, they MUST be treated as collocated, regardless of their IP/ASN.
     **Normative (Dynamic Bounty):** The bounty MUST be dynamically adjusted based on the urgency of the repair, the cost of reconstruction, and network conditions (DAO‑tunable parameters).

 ## 4. Network Layer (Nil-Mesh)